Four Ways to Keep Education Alive and Profitable

 - Mentoring and buddy-up: Mentoring connects a senior employee with a junior employee; buddy-up connects two peer employees.
 Learning works off a curriculum or agenda, happens in the exchange of ideas, experience and perspective, and is on-the-job.

-- Apprentice or internship: Cappelli offers that organizations could offer longer new-employee probationary periods (at a reduced salary) as the employee develops critical performance-based skills.
+- Apprentice or internship: Cappelli offers that organizations could offer longer new employee training and probationary periods (at a reduced salary) as the employee develops critical performance-based skills.
 The cost of learning is shared with the employee.

 - “Blogucation”: Have employees identify key blogs, topics or authors and sign up via RSS feed for all updates (guidance may be needed from management).
 Have them share what they learn at company or employee performance meetings.